-It is important to note that this is a formative assessment, so it should not be entered in your gradebook.
+It is important to note that an Up/Down Quick Quiz is a formative assessment, so it should not be entered as an assessment in your grade book.
 This is something that will give you a quick snapshot of how well your students have understood some chunk of spoken Spanish.
 It is meant to be given while students are in the process of learning the material, not after they are already expected to know it.
-Also, it is much too easy for students to cheat (open their eyes, listen for the sound of their neighbor’s arm moving) to count this as a grade.
-Anyway, like I said, it’s still very helpful for you to know if you need to keep circling or if you can move on.
+Furthermore, it is far too easy for students to cheat (open their eyes, listen for the sound of their neighbor’s arm moving) to count this as a grade.

 Formative assessments like this are helpful for you as a teacher to determine whether your students are able to interpret the language that you have been using with confidence and are ready for more language or new ideas to be spiraled, or if they could use more time working with the same language in order to process it.

 This formative assessment can also help you identify which students might need a little extra support.
 As a language teacher, the goal is for ALL students to understand, and especially in large classes it can be easy for students to get lost in the crowd.
 Use your data from this Up-Down Quick Quiz to know who needs what kind of support in the coming days!